Arizona vs. Colorado: Sportsbook promo codes, odds, spread, over/under - January 4

 - Odds to win the national championship: +1000

-- Arizona is second-best in college basketball in terms of its odds to win the national championship (+1000), but only fourth-best, according to computer rankings.
+- In terms of its odds to win the national championship (+1000), Arizona is second-best in the country.
+It is two spots below that, fourth-best, according to computer rankings.

-- The Wildcats were +2000 to win the national championship at the start of the season, and have now improved to +1000, which is the 35th-biggest change in the country.
+- The Wildcats were +2000 to win the national championship at the beginning of the season, and have now improved to +1000, which is the 36th-biggest change in the country.

+- The Buffaloes were +9000 to win the national championship at the start of the season, and have now moved up to +8000, which is the 36th-biggest change in the country.

-- Arizona has a 9.1% chance of winning the national championship, based on its moneyline odds.
+- Colorado's chances of winning the national championship, based on its odds, are 1.2%.

 Check out all the futures bets available at BetMGM!